calaldees/teachingWorkshops/teacherEducation/howDoYouLearnToTeach.md

 If they are learning - shut up! stop talking

-Advanced ones - cheat cheet - another langauge
+Advanced ones - cheat cheat - another language

 Teach the long way
 (dont use `in`) (dont use `input("this string is output!")`)